openvcloud/kubernetes/docs/setup.md

 ZInstall_host_js9_full
 ```

-Alternatively you can use the [Jumpscale installation script](https://github.com/Jumpscale/0-robot/blob/master/utils/scripts/jumpscale_install.sh) from the [Jumpscale/0-robot](https://github.com/Jumpscale/0-robot) repository, this script also creates a new SSH key and initializes your configuration manager.
+Alternatively you can use the [JumpScale installation script](https://github.com/Jumpscale/0-robot/blob/master/utils/scripts/jumpscale_install.sh) from the [Jumpscale/0-robot](https://github.com/Jumpscale/0-robot) repository, this script also creates a new SSH key and initializes your configuration manager.

 Clone the 0-robot repository:
 ```bash